kaushik-ponugoti/BRAIN-APItest/README.md

 1. The tool used to document this API is "apidoc".
 2. "npm install apidoc -g" is the command to install it.
 3. After running the node server, in the file explorer, open "./doc/index.html" to go through the document.

+## Security:
+1. The service could be installed with an SSL certificate to implement HTTPS protocol.
+2. The headers of the service could consist of meta data such as a unique ID and a TOKEN for additional layer security.
+3. Session controlling could also add up to the security.